-Karen is a partner in the global financial services regulatory practice.
+Karen is a consultant in the global financial services regulatory practice.

 Karen has more than two decades of experience in helping a wide range of financial sector clients to resolve contentious and non-contentious regulatory matters, both in the UK and overseas.